brett8883/DJI_Super-Patcher/readme.md

 *For unlocking height limits, NFZ limits, Galileo Satellites, fixed fcc and boost + more for DJI Aircraft.
 ***************************************************************************************************************************
 **1.9 UPDATES**
--increased verbose output from adb commands.
+-Increased verbose output from adb commands.
 - Swapped out unzip.exe and wget.exe for BusyBox.exe (2 for 1 yey!)
 -Checks environment and will give messages if something about the environment could affect Super-Patcher and gives suggestions to fix
-  - Will still try to run anyway if users dismisses message -Increased clarity in errorlog.
+  - Will still try to run anyway if users dismisses message

+-Increased clarity in errorlog.

 - Users are encouraged to update to 1.8, though, all versions of 1.7 still work and will get most of the updates

 STATUS UPDATE

 Super-Patcher 2.0 is finished and is under going beta testing right now.
-It is a complete re-write will new features and mods.
+It is a complete re-write with new features and mods.
 I am excited to share it with you but will not release it until it has been rigoriously tested.
 I understand the trust you have in me with your bird.

 **Other recent updates**